 Without doubt Elm Hill is the most famous street in Norwich.
 It is also the most complete medieval street in the city.
-A major fire destroyed almost everything in 1507 but the properties were rebuilt and now we can enjoy a beautiful cobbled street with merchant’s houses, thatching, individual homes, specialty shops and small cafes.
+A major fire destroyed almost everything in 1507 but the properties were rebuilt and now we can enjoy a beautiful cobbled street with merchant’s houses, thatching, individual homes, speciality shops and small cafes.

 Elm Hill is a photographers dream; whatever the season it retains its character and beauty.
 In summer, wander around browsing shops such as The Bear Shop, a quaint little place specialising in bears and collectables.
 In autumn, wonder at the rich colours of the falling leaves.
 In winter it is so Christmassy and charming, and in Spring, new life starts to form making Elm Hill bright and vibrant.